Turn-taking: Overlap

 However, while overlaps have the potential to be competitive, many overlaps are cooperative.
 Schegloff concludes that the majority of overlaps are non-problematic.
 Konakahara et al. explores cooperative overlap by observing 15 graduate students from 11 different lingua-cultural backgrounds in an ELF (English as a lingua franca) conversation, or an English-based conversation among individuals of multiple native languages.
 Two types of overlap were observed: overlaps that were continuers or assessments and did not substantially contribute to the conversation or demand attention away from the speaker, and overlaps that were questions or statements and moved the conversation forwards.
 The majority of overlap during the study consisted of continuers or assessments that were non-interruptive.
 Overlapping questions and their interactional environment were analyzed in particular.
 It was found that overlapping questions demonstrate the speaker's interest in the conversation and knowledge of the content, act as clarifiers, and progress the conversation.
 In response, speakers who are interrupted by overlapping questions continue on to clarify their meaning.
 This suggests that overlapping questions, while interruptive in the fact that they demand attention away from the speaker, are cooperative in nature in that they significantly contribute to achieving mutual understanding and communication.

-While Goldberg's study primarily focuses on the distinctions and characteristics between power interruptors and displays of rapport, Konakahara et al. explores the ways in which overlap, in particular overlapping questions, can be collaborative and cooperative.
+While Goldberg's study primarily focuses on the distinctions and characteristics between power interrupters and displays of rapport, Konakahara et al. explores the ways in which overlap, in particular overlapping questions, can be collaborative and cooperative.